alamedyang/natlang-parser/README.md

 }
 ```

-Apart from the fact that the MGS Natlang won't receive any syntax highlighting by default, this is more approachable.
+Apart from the fact that the MGS Natlang won't receive any syntax coloring by default, this is more approachable.

 It's more compact, and the nested relationship of the script and its actions is far easier to see at a glance.
 Human-friendly grammar constructions (e.g. `is inside` vs `is not inside`) makes it much easier to follow script branching logic.